 Students in the Immigration Law Practice Group will represent immigrants seeking to improve legal status in the United States.
 Students in this practice group may represent persons seeking asylum in the United States as a result of persecution or a fear of persecution in their home countries; provide representation for individuals at Detained Master Calendar Hearings, and participate in immigrant related advocacy projects on behalf of community organizations.

 Nonprofit Organizations Clinic

-The Nonprofit Organizations Clinic focuses on the legal needs of existing or aspiring nonprofits that originate from law students at the law school.
-This clinic is designed to help nonprofit organizations get off the ground and sustain themselves as they promote social and economic justice here and abroad.
-Students who work in this clinic are likely to volunteer for nonprofit organizations and serve on their boards, promoting servant leadership and social justice.
+The Nonprofit Organizations Clinic focuses on the legal needs of existing and aspiring nonprofit organizations.
+This clinic is designed to help nonprofits get off the ground and sustain themselves as they promote social and economic justice here and abroad.
+Students who participate in this clinic are likely to volunteer for nonprofit organizations; learn about governance, compliance, operations, and management; and help promote servant leadership and social justice.

 Religious Liberty Appellate Clinic

 This clinical course gives a small number of students each semester the opportunity to write appellate briefs, primarily amicus curiae briefs, in cases involving religious liberty in the U.S. Supreme Court, lower federal courts, and state appellate courts.
 The primary clients are national civil-liberties organizations and national religious organizations.
 Each student should expect to draft one appellate brief and, depending on workload, other written work product.
 Through readings as well as practice, students will learn basic principles of religious liberty, conscience protection, and appellate writing, including intensive writing work and attention to the distinctive strategic issues in drafting effective amicus briefs.